roelandordelman/labs/_examples/lakker---struggle-emerge.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>Lakker teamed up with the RE:VIVE Initiative to create a new conceptual work solely sampling field recording, TV and radio broadcasts from the Netherlands Institute for Sound and Vision.
-The curated material provided all related to and was representative of the theme the &ldquo;Dutch and water&rdquo;</p>
+Lakker teamed up with the RE:VIVE Initiative to create a new conceptual work solely sampling field recording, TV and radio broadcasts from the Netherlands Institute for Sound and Vision.
+The curated material provided all related to and was representative of the theme the "Dutch and water"